Jean-Yves Empereur: Filmography

-Trivia
+Personal life

 In 2001 Empereur confronted video games publisher Eidos Interactive for using his image in the fourth game of Tomb Raider series: The game's protagonist, Lara Croft, meets a friend of hers in Alexandria, who coincidentally resembled Jean-Yves Empereur, including having the same first name and profession.
 The publisher apologized and agreed to stop using the character in their games.